Colorfulstan/RiotRateLimiter-node/README.md

 ### Other errors
 Will be passed back to the caller by rejecting the promise returned from ```.executing```

+## RateLimits

+RateLimit instances are exposed through ```RiotRateLimiter#getLimits``` and ```RiotRateLimiter#getLimitsForPlatformId```.

+### General Model

+For App RateLimits, the same instances are shared across all RateLimiters.

+Each ApiMethod has it's own RateLimiter instance with his own Method RateLimits.

+RateLimits and RateLimiters communicate about changes, to keep things in sync internally, and to be able to synergize with each other.

+Each RateLimiter has public access to all of it's RateLimit instances, and each RateLimit instance has public access to all RateLimiter instances, that are connected to it.

+This strong coupling is desired to a) keep the propably unneccessary complicated codebase easier to understand and modify and b) for being able to work directly on references for easy propagation of rate-limit changes, for example in the App RateLimits.

+### Using your own RateLimits

+Because of the tight coupling and that RateLimit instances are exposed, you also have public access to the internal RateLimiters.
+If you have a special use-case that temporarily requires extra strict RateLimits, or you just want to have a bit more control and transparency in what's going on, you can introduce your own RateLimits.
+Just be aware, that the public interface is not deliberately designed yet, so there might be breaking changes somewhen, but it will follow Semantic Versioning.

 ## Running the tests

 You will need to add your (development) api-key to a file ```/src/API_KEY``` to run the tests within ```src/RiotRateLimiter```